The best virtual debit cards in Singapore for 2024

 Some banks and providers also offer temporary cards.
 These are virtual single-use cards to shop at any prepaid card-accepting online stores, and can be handy when you’re shopping with a new retailer and want to protect your regular card details as much as possible.

-What are the transaction fees applies to an international virtual card
+What are the transaction fees applied to an international virtual card

 Virtual cards can be used to spend more or less anywhere that contactless payments and the card’s network is supported, globally.
 However, it’s important to note that foreign transaction fees or exchange rate markups might be applied when you spend in a foreign currency with your virtual card.
 That can push up the costs overall.